35 Amazing Recommendation Letter Samples for Teacher

 School name

-Teachers writing a recommendation letter for a colleague must also state the name of the school /institution where he/she works.
-This helps the recipient to easily trace the recommender.
+Teachers writing it for a colleague must also state the name of the school /institution where he/she works.
+This helps the recipient easily contact the recommender.

 Complete address

-The complete school address must be indicated by the writer of the recommendation letter for a teacher.
+The complete school address must be indicated by the writer.
 The address should contain the city, state, and zip code.

 Preferred contact (optional)